robusta-dev/robusta/docs/catalog/triggers/manual-triggers.rst

 -------------------------------------------
 The main use-case for manual triggers is making troubleshooting easier.

-This ties into Robusta's goal of reducing MTT-WTF (mean time to WTF).
+This ties into Robusta's goal of reducing MTTR (mean time to recovery).

 Additional use cases are discussed below.